Top 12 Container Scanning Tools for 2025

 Least privilege is a security concept in which a user, application or service is given the minimum levels of access necessary to complete a function.
 This principle is a proactive step towards protecting system information and functionality from faults and malicious behavior.

 Most Kubernetes actions require authorization.
 Once a user has been logged in (authenticated), their request to access the cluster’s resources will undergo authorization to determine if the user has the necessary permissions.
-Role-based Access Control (RBAC) determines whether an entity can call the Kubernetes API to perform a specific action on a specific resource.
+RBAC (Role-based Access Control) Kubernetes determines whether an entity can call the Kubernetes API to perform a specific action on a specific resource.

 RBAC authorization makes use of the rbac.authorization.k8s.io API group to make authorization decisions.
-Activating RBAC requires an authorization flag set to a comma-separated list that contains RBAC and then restarting the API server.
+Activating RBAC requires an authorization flag set to a comma-separated list containing RBAC and restarting the API server.

 kube-apiserver -authorization-mode=Example,RBAC -other-options -more-options